rns/kollos-luif-doc/manual.md

 If a grammar specifies lexemes, it is a lexical grammar.
 If a grammar specifies a linked lexical grammar, it is a structural grammar.  `l0` must always be a lexical grammar.  `g1` must always be a structural grammar and is linked by default to `l0`.
 It is a fatal error if a grammar has no indication whether it is structural or lexical, but this indication may be a default.
 Enforcement of these restrictions is done by the lower layer (KLOL).

+<a id="programmatic_grammar_construction"></a>
 ## Programmatic Grammar Construction (PGC)

 [stub: BNF statements are not for PGC, use D2L; this can change in future. ]

+<a id="post_processing"></a>
+## Post-processing

+The output of the KHIL will be a table, with one key for each grammar name.
+Keys *must* be strings.
+The value of each grammar key will be a table, with entries for external and internal symbols and rules.
+Details of the format will be specified later.

+This table will be interpreted by the lower layer (KLOL).
+Initially post-processing will take a very restricted form in the LUIF grammars.
+There are two kinds of Libmarpa grammars: structural and lexical grammar.
+A grammar is lexical if one or more of its rules have the special `lexeme` action.
+The post-processing will expect a lexical grammar named `l0` and a structural grammar named `g1`, and will check (in the same way that Marpa::R2 currently does) to ensure they are compatible.

+<a id="complete_syntax_of_bnf_statement"></a>
 ## Complete Syntax of BNF Statement

 The general syntax for a BNF statement is as follows (`stat`, `block`, `funcbody`, `Name`, and `String` symbols are as defined by the Lua grammar):